seedcase-project/template-python-package/README.md

 ### Contributors

-These are the people who have contributed by submitting changes through pull requests :tada:
+The following people have contributed to this project by submitting pull requests :tada:

 [@lwjohnst86](https://github.com/lwjohnst86),
 [@martonvago](https://github.com/martonvago),